juhelmi/Deep-learning-using-Tensorflow-Lite-on-Raspberry-Pi/My_Notes.md

 Python module versions have about same features or they could be newer.

 Local run for jupyter notebook was used.
 Virtual environment handling is some how simpler.
 First run things is Ubuntu and later in Raspberry Pi.
-Pyenv works in bosth cases.
+Pyenv works in both cases.

 # Some using hints
 Dig IP address for Raspberry Pi